-In her statement to the police, lawyer Janhavi Gadkar, who had rammed her Audi into a taxi on Tuesday, killing two people, has confessed that she was under the influence of alcohol, had driven rashly and on the wrong side
+In her statement to the police, lawyer Janhavi Gadkar, who had rammed her Audi into a taxi, killing two, has confessed she was under the influence of alcohol, had driven rashly and on the wrong side

 Corporate lawyer Janhavi Gadkar has told the police that she usually drank beer and had tried whisky for fun on the night she killed two people after ramming her Audi into a taxi on the Eastern Freeway.

 Chembur accident: No humanity in Mumbai says boy who lost father